 There Is No Shame In Visiting a Free Clinic.
 The reality is, most Americans will find themselves in a period of financial instability at some point in their life.
 Health care should not be an added financial burden.
 At Barrier Islands Free Medical Clinic, our trained volunteers are experienced and compassionate – and simply want to provide health care to those who do not have coverage.
 Individuals and foundations who donate or provide grants to help free clinics operate understand that a happy, productive and safe community begins with health care for all – and that everyone deserves the dignity of health care.

-At Barrier Islands Free Medical Clinic, we are able to treat adults between 18-65 without health insurance, who live or work on Johns, James and Wadmalaw Islands, for free – but there are many other free clinics by district, state, and speciality.
+At Barrier Islands Free Medical Clinic, we are able to treat adults between 18-65 without health insurance, who live or work across the Barrier Islands and connecting communities for free – but there are many other free clinics by district, state, and speciality.
 You can learn more here, or find a free clinic by state here.